eCommerce SEO, Infographics, SEO, Social Media,

 Talking about SEO, one of the best things that can be achieved and something that is always a challenge for optimizers, is a result-orientated link building campaign.
 When it comes to link building, Google has always promoted natural and organic methods and Pinterest is a great way of building relationships and consequently a network of followers with whom links can be exchanged.
 It’s also a great place to promote an outreach campaign and discover new sites and blogs.
 When you identify key influencers and end up building good relationships with them, the chances of acquiring links goes up considerably.

 From an eCommerce point of view, one of the key factors that work for Pinterest is the fact that images can really help drive sales.
-A great product image has the power to influence positively and increase the chances of a conversion.
+A great product image has the power to influence positively and increase conversion rate.
 With the Rich Pins option now available, the advertisers can also add cost as well as availability information, plus anyone taking up the analytics package can track how the products are faring with the users.

 These features have the ability to present the product in the best light possible and in turn create referrals and eventual sales.